 The impacts of Alternative 2 time/area closures on non-target species (primarily winter skate) in the monkfish and spiny dogfish fisheries would likely be negligible to slight positive and would be negligible relative to Alternatives 1, 3, 4, and 5.
 Preliminary results from the DST analysis and sturgeon risk mapping show there are very similar percent sturgeon take reductions expected to percent gear removed.

-More specifically, for a 20-mile maximum distance for gear displaced from where the gear is currently displaced, 8.4% of coastwide dogfish and monkfish is unable to be displaced, meaning 8.4% of gear would be predicted to be removed from the fisheries (see Table 38).
-For a 50-mile maximum distance for gear displaced, 1.9% of coastwide dogfish and monkfish is unable to be displaced (see Table 39).
+More specifically, for a 20-mile maximum distance for gear displaced from where the gear is currently displaced, 8.4% of coastwide dogfish and monkfish is unable to be displaced, meaning 8.4% of gear would be predicted to be removed from the fisheries (see Table 39).
+For a 50-mile maximum distance for gear displaced, 1.9% of coastwide dogfish and monkfish is unable to be displaced (see Table 40).
 The gear that is not expected to be removed is expected to shift to other areas where there is existing monkfish and spiny dogfish fishing.
 A similar level of fishing effort is expected by the gear that is relocated outside the time/area closures.
-Because risk of sturgeon interaction is spatially diffuse, effort shifts and gear redistributes to areas with the same risk of sturgeon encounters.
+Because risk of sturgeon encounters.
 Take reduction, and thus, any reduction in non-target species catch in the monkfish and spiny dogfish fisheries, is seen where gear is removed.
-This potential reduction in non-target species catch from monkfish and spiny dogfish gear removal is not expected to be substantial and not expected to lead to any catch overages.
+This potential reduction in non-target species catch from monkfish and spiny dogfish gear removal is not expected to lead to any catch overages.